facebook/create-react-app/packages/react-dev-utils/README.md

 #### `clearConsole(): void`

 Clears the console, hopefully in a cross-platform way.
+Can be disabled with setting `DISABLE_CONSOLE_CLEARING=true` in your environment

 ```js
 var clearConsole = require('react-dev-utils/clearConsole');